GLOBAL MARKETS-Market panic lingers despite unprecedented Fed support

 "While great uncertainty remains, it has become clear that our economy will face severe disruptions," the Fed said in a statement.

-Although S&P 500 futures rose sharply after the announcement, stocks traded in the red from the opening bell, dropping almost 5% at one point.
-The Nasdaq was recently in positive territory.
+While S&P 500 futures rose sharply after the announcement, U.S. stocks mostly traded in the red from the opening bell, dropping almost 5% at one point.

 "It's their bazooka moment.
-It’s their 'We'll do whatever it takes' moment," said Russell Price, chief economist at Ameriprise Financial Services in Troy, Michigan.
+It’s their 'We'll do whatever it takes' moment," said Russell Price, chief economist at Ameriprise Financial Services in Troy, Michigan, said about the U.S. central bank's latest move.

 "But quite frankly the market is just in a waiting period right now until the virus runs its course and some of the therapies and other treatments are able to improve outcomes."